Active Learning of Model Discrepancy with Bayesian Experimental Design: Methodology

+This iterative procedure exploits a distinction between the two types of parameters.
+We treat $\boldsymbol{\theta}_{\mathcal{G}}$ as a low-dimensional random vector inferred through Bayesian approaches.
+In contrast, the neural network parameters $\boldsymbol{\theta}_{\text{NN}}$ are optimized via gradient-based methods due to their high dimensionality, which makes a full Bayesian viewpoint computationally prohibitive.
+The above updating strategy resembles the Expectation-Maximization (EM) algorithm, in which one parameter set takes the expectation to facilitate the optimization of the other parameter set.

+In practice, a single MAP estimation via Eq. \eqref{eq:optimal_theta_NN} can sometimes lead to unsatisfactory performance.
+At intermediate stages of the sequential design, a limited amount of data can potentially lead to a posterior landscape with multiple, potentially misleading, local maxima.
+Any single one of these maxima could bias the algorithm and hinder subsequent decisions.
+To enhance the robustness of the proposed algorithm, we therefore seek to identify multiple local maxima from the posterior distribution of $\boldsymbol\theta_\mathcal{G}$:

-where $\operatorname{arg\,top}_m$ denotes the process that identifies the set of parameters corresponding to the top $m$ largest values of a function, and the $\boldsymbol\theta_\mathcal{G}^*$ in Eq.~\eqref{eq:optimal_theta_NN} is approximated by those samples (more related to posterior mean) :
+where $\operatorname{arg\,top}_m$ denotes the process that identifies the set of parameters corresponding to the top $m$ largest values of a function.
+This can be approximated by solving the MAP problem in Eq.~\eqref{eq:selet 1 theta} $m$ times with randomly chosen initial points.
+The $\boldsymbol\theta_\mathcal{G}^*$ in Eq.~\eqref{eq:optimal_theta_NN} is then approximated by those samples (more related to posterior mean) :

+The primary purpose of this averaging is to produce a robust point estimate $\boldsymbol\theta_\mathcal{G}^*$ for the subsequent neural network update.
+While it is not guaranteed to be a local maximum of the posterior, numerical results suggest that the gradient it provides still benefits updating the neural network parameters.
+More specifically, the gradient of the objective function in Eq.~\eqref{eq:optimal_theta_NN} evaluated at the averaged point provides a descent direction that is balanced by the influence of all identified peaks.
+This mechanism prevents the network from overfitting to a single, potentially misleading, mode during the learning process.
+The limitations of this averaging strategy, particularly in cases where the ground truth posterior is genuinely multimodal, are further discussed in Section~\ref{sec:discussions}.

 The optimization problem in Eq.~\eqref{eq:optimal_theta_NN} can be efficiently solved via gradient descent methods.
 The gradient of the objective function in Eq.~\eqref{eq:optimal_theta_NN} with respect to the neural network parameters is written as: